 The remaining ten didactic credits may be taken as electives.
-Graduate level courses are available at the School for Dental Medicine, the School of Medicine, the Sackler School of Biomedical Engineering, the Nutrition Institute and Tufts University Graduate School of Arts and Sciences.
+Graduate level courses are available at the School of Dental Medicine, the School of Medicine, the Tufts Graduate School of Biomedical Sciences, the Nutrition Institute and Tufts University Graduate School of Arts and Sciences.
 Students should be guided by their research interests and thesis topic when designing an elective curriculum.
 It is also possible to undertake a program of independent study, for up to three credits.
 Contracts for independent study must be approved by the Director of Advanced and Graduate Education and filed in the Office of Advanced and Graduate Education.

 In addition, Master of Science candidates are required to design and execute an original research project under the guidance of graduate faculty.
 The thesis is a culmination of an original investigation leading to new information.
 The thesis should characterize, in a scholarly manner, the importance of this information as it applies to the field of study.
 The thesis should reflect the methodology, techniques, statistics and literature background used, as well as scientific logic necessary for acceptance of the results and conclusion.
 A total of 18 credits will be awarded for research, participation in research events, and the thesis proposal, document, and defense.